IPGP/rinexmod/README.md

 The CRX Hatanaka file is corrupted.

+05 - Less than two epochs in the file, reject

+Not enought data in the file to extract a sample rate, and data not relevant because insuficient.
+Reject the file.

 30 - Input and output folders are the same !

 The file will not be proceeded as rinexmod does not modify files inplace.
 Check your outputfolder.